Immunizations and Health

 Please call your school’s attendance line as soon as possible if your student will need to stay home from school due to illness or miss part of the day for an appointment.
 This ensures their nonattendance is recorded as an excused absence.

-Hearing Screenings to Begin in Late January
+Hearing Screenings to begin in February

 Religious Exemptions for Immunizations Need to be Re-Submitted